Inspired Denmark claims semi-final spot

 Yet he will have no further opportunity to add to his tally, as a fantastic first-half performance, which included goals from Thomas Delaney and Kasper Dolberg, ensured Denmark reached the last four of a European championship for the first time since it won the 1992 tournament.

-Kasper Hjulmand's team, whose tally of 11 goals trails only fellow semi-finalist Spain, will face either England or Ukraine next.
+Kasper Hjulmand's team, whose tally of 11 goals trails only fellow semi-finalist Spain, will face England after it thrashed Ukraine 4-0 in their quarter-final clash in Rome.

 Approximately 1500 Danish supporters were able to make the trip to Baku, and they were celebrating within five minutes.